DominicWatts/Announce/README.md

 Messages are rendered on the frontend based on configuration.

-I use magento registry to restrict impatch of queries.
+I use magento registry to restrict footprint of database queries.

 ### Todo